 If you’re unsure about any of the criteria or evidence, it’s advisable to consult with an immigration attorney specializing in EB-1 visas for personalized guidance.

-When the USCIS feels there is a potentially insufficient amount of data provided for the visa, they may issue a Request for Evidence (RFE) for further proof of merit.
+When the USCIS feels there is an insufficient amount of data or explanation provided for the visa, they may issue a Request for Evidence (RFE) for further proof of merit.
 It is crucial to respond accurately and promptly to give your application the best chance of success.

-If time is of the essence, you might consider opting for premium processing available for certain EB-1 categories.
-This expedited service comes with an extra fee but promises a decision or another action from USCIS within 15 calendar days.
+If time is of the essence, you might consider opting for premium processing.
+This expedited service comes with an extra fee but promises a decision or action from USCIS within 15 business days.
 It’s important to be aware that if a subsequent RFE is generated, the 15-day timeline restarts once your updated evidence has been submitted to USCIS.

 Cost of an RFE